prezi/pride/README.md

 Pride
 =====

-Pride is an internal Prezi tool to manage a pride of Gradle-built modules stored in different GitHub repositories.
+Pride is a tool to manage a pride of Gradle-built modules stored in different GitHub repositories.

 ### How does it work?